Plants vs. Zombies: Replanted: Replanted features

-Two additional game modes are introduced in Replanted.
-"Cloudy Day" is a set of additional non-linear levels in the Adventure campaign.
-During these levels, the amount of sun dropped from the sky and produced by plants is lowered.
-At certain times, raining clouds move over the lawn.
-While the clouds are present, all sun-producing plants fall asleep and sun does not fall from the sky.
-However, each plant's sun cost is halved and plant recharge times are greatly reduced.
-In "R.I.P.
-Mode", the main campaign is replayed, but the player is forced back to the beginning if the player gets a game over.
+Replanted introduces two new game modes.
+"Cloudy Day" is a set of non-linear levels in the Adventure campaign.
+These levels only allow Sunflowers as sun-producing plants.
+During these levels, the amount of sun dropped from the sky and produced by plants are lowered.
+At certain times, rain clouds will move over the lawn.
+While these clouds are present, sun will stop appearing from the sky and from Sunflowers.
+However, all plants will cost around half their original price and have significantly faster recharge times.
+"R.I.P.
+Mode" is a harder difficulty of the Adventure campaign, but the player is forced back to the beginning if they lose a single level.